storesafe/android-sqlite-evcore-ndk-driver-free/README.md

-# android-sqlite-evcore-ndk-driver-free build (with evcore-ext user defined functions)
+# android-sqlite-evcore-ndk-driver-free build - evcore-eu-support-2022 version branch

 Provides an Android NDK build of SQLite with an optimized JSON data interface, with a low-level API for Cordova SQLite evcore plugin versions.